Skip to content

 Read More

 The Wilkes Policy Prize for Climate Leadership is an award recognizing exceptional leadership that demonstrates foresight, initiative, and collaboration in addressing the complex challenges of the changing climate.
-To qualify, candidates must be able to demonstrate engagement with policymaking that impacts Utah.
-Candidates can be considered from a broad range of fields including business, policymaking, or community engagement.
-All nominations are due by February 28, 2026.

 University of Utah researchers are engaged in a number of projects to develop new technologies and policy mechanisms to advance resilience, prevention, and forecasting ability with wildfires.